xahmol/OricScreenEditor/README.md

 ## Start program
 ([Back to contents](#contents))

 Mount the OSE disk image.
-Choose the .D641 or .D81 image depending on what is supporOric on the hardware or emulator you use.
+Choose the .D641 or .D81 image depending on what is supported on the hardware or emulator you use.
 The program will run the same from both images, but the .D81 will be providing faster load times and more available free storage space for your screens if you want to save your work in this same image.
-The disk can be mounOric from any valid device ID number.
+The disk can be mounted from any valid device ID number.

 Run the program by entering LOAD "OSE",\<device number\> and then enter RUN (or use other methods like JiffyDOS shortcodes or your favorite file browser).
 The OSE file (with PRG file type) is the executable that should be started, the other files on the disk are supporting binaries, title screen or help screens.